SilasBerger/meltdown/README.md

-# MysteryBox
+# Meltdown
-MysteryBox is an interactive escape room style game, built with Arduino.
+Meltdown is an interactive escape room style game, built with Arduino.